Black Knight (Marvel Comics): Powers and abilities

-Dane Whitman discovered most of these abilities through scientific testing of the Blade.
-Additionally, the Blade bonds to its wielder in such a way that the wielder can summon it back to himself or herself using a mystical ceremony if it is ever lost, even if it is in a different time period.
-The Blade cannot be used against its owner, as seen when Caden Tar tries to use it to kill Dane Whitman, but cannot pierce his skin.
-The Blade formerly rendered its wielder invulnerable to everything except another weapon carved from the same meteor, such as the Ebony Dagger.

-Other notable wielders of the Blade include Whitman's ancestors Sir Percy of Scandia, Eobar Garrington, Valkyrie, and Ares.

 Curses and influences

 The Ebony Blade was afflicted with a blood curse due to all the blood the original Black Knight had spilled.
 Dane Whitman eventually purged the Blade of its curse at Doctor Strange's behest by plunging it into the Brazier of Truth while Strange bathed them both in magic fire.
 The curse returned, however, when the Sub-Mariner used it to kill his wife Marrina Smallwood.
 The curse seems to affect different people in different ways.
-It turned Dane into a statue, it amplified Proctor's gann'josin-based powers, and it granted Sean Dolan great physical powers as Bloodwraith.
+It turned Whitman into a statue, it amplified Proctor's gann'josin-based powers, and it granted Sean Dolan great physical powers as Bloodwraith.

-The Blade was sometimes known to subtly compel Dane to do things or go places that were tied to its previous wielders, as well.
+The Blade was sometimes known to subtly compel Whitman to do things or go places that were tied to its previous wielders, as well.
 It was revealed by the symbiote god Knull that its power relies on the curse.
-As it thrives on the negative proclivities of flawed and imperfect wielders to maximize on its inherent power.
-Something that only the unworthy can utilize as its edge dulls when wielded by a chivalrous soul.
+It thrives on the negative proclivities of flawed and imperfect wielders to maximize its inherent power, something that only the unworthy can utilize as its edge dulls when wielded by a chivalrous soul.